hendrik-s-debruin/cmake_base/Readme.md

 ```

 Using the stub indside of `doc`, multiple documentation targets can be built up
 easily.
-Simply specify the doxygen settings as shown in the example and add a
+Simply specify the Doxygen settings as shown in the example and add a
 custom target for the new documentation version.
+To define a list for Doxygen,
+simply use the provided `add_doxygen_values` macro.